jeffycyang/CentralSpring-ThreeJS-CannonJS-Demo/README.md

 # Central Spring Force in Three.js with Cannon.js Demo

-- A demo using prestep callback add a spring force to a collection of bodies around a central point
+- A demo using prestep callback to add a spring force to a collection of bodies around a central point

 ## Credit